wealthkernel/api-documentation-guides/docs/webhooks/Testing.md

 }
 ```

-Note that if this is triggered from our portal, the payload will be as follows:
+Note that if this is triggered from our portal, the payload will be:

 ```json
 “payload”: {